nikol-mulokandov/FMRI/README.md

 The relatively small dataset (170 samples per film) might have limited model performance.
 We believe that a larger dataset could improve classification results.

----

-Feel free to adjust any specifics as needed!